roidrage/paperplanes/_posts/2009-2-13-cocoa_lessons_learned_1_threading.markdown

 ---
-layout: single
+layout: post
 title: "Cocoa Lessons Learned #1: Threading is Hard"
-topics: cocoa objective-c iphone
+tags: cocoa objective-c iphone
 ---
 While working on iMacistrano (or iWebistrano if you fancy, either way my little iPhone toy project) I started moving things into background tasks and to use timers to fire off requests on a regular basis, specifically to create a deployment, and then to monitor its state.